 - -Ensure that building heights and the final development skyline are in tune with the surrounding landscape and subject to justification by detailed design analysis.
-Particular account should be taken of key views of development sites from surrounding higher ground. - -Include a 10m set back from the railway and the A61 to reduce noise and allow for unimpeded access to the transport infrastructure. - -Include an 8m set back from the top of the bank of the Crimple Beck/River Crimple in order to allow for access to the river. - -Reflect local character by using the local material palette. - -Seek opportunities to plant more trees in order to provide visual and auditory screening from the A61 and railway.
+Particular account should be taken of key views of development sites from surrounding higher ground. - -Include a 10m set back from the railway to reduce noise and allow for unimpeded access to the transport infrastructure. - -Include a 10m set back from the A61 to reduce noise and allow for unimpeded access to transport infrastructure, except for development at Employment Site South of Almsford Bridge, to which separate Neighbourhood Plan Policy ED2 and Local Plan Policy PN18 apply. - -Include an 8m set back from the top of the bank of the Crimple Beck/River Crimple in order to allow for access to the river. - -Seek opportunities to plant more trees in order to present an attractive 'gateway' to Harrogate and to provide visual and auditory screening from the railway.